 KWAC's initial stockholders and other officers and directors at the time of the IPO entered into a letter agreement to vote their shares of KWAC Class B Common Stock and any shares of KWAC Class A Common Stock purchased during or after the IPO, in favor of the Business Combination Proposal.
-As of the date hereof, the Sponsor owns approximately 82% of the total outstanding shares of KWAC Class A Common Stock and KWAC Class B Common Stock.
+As of the date hereof, the Sponsor owns approximately 66.3% of our total outstanding shares of KWAC Class A Common Stock and KWAC Class B Common Stock.